RemixFusion/MegaCraft-UFW-Text/README.md

 ![alt text](https://github.com/RemixFusion/Minecraft-Proxy-Protocol-UFW-Ruleset/blob/main/crontab.png?raw=true)

 Change /location/to/stored/tcpshield.sh to the path of the tcpshield.sh script you downloaded earlier.
 This is most commonly stored in /home/your-username or /root, unless you were in a particular directory when you downloaded the script.
 You can always move the file to another location, such as /usr/local/tcpshield.sh.
 Make sure you re-run the executable command if you rename/move the file.

+### Storage
+By default, the script will fetch and store the IP List from TCPShield and store it at ```/usr/local/tcpshield.txt```.
+You can change this in the tcpshield.sh file if you'd rather use a different directory.
+We also encourage using /usr/local for storage of the .sh files, though this can be changed too.
+Please make sure to update any locations in both the .sh file and in your cron.